 To see the savings, let’s take a $100,000 mortgage and apply each.
-With the USDA Loan, a homebuyer would have to pay $2,000 upfront (which can be financed into the loan) and an additional $33.33 a month, decreasing with the principle of the loan.
+With the USDA Loan, a homebuyer would have to put ZERO MONEY DOWN and pay $1,000 upfront (which can be financed into the loan) and a additional .35% annual fee ($29.46 a month) over the life of the loan.

 Does The Zero Down Loan Cover All States?